Esri/jquery-mobile-map-js/README.md

 * jQueryHelper.js - This library takes over the life cycle of the map when users navigate to a child view.
 * Helper methods for handling more complex user interface situations that require manipulation of height and width.
-* jQuery event "helper-map-loaded" - notifies you when a map recreation event has occurred so that you can redraw or requery features as appropriate.
+* Custom jQuery event "helper-map-loaded" - notifies you when map has been recreated so that you can redraw or requery features as appropriate.

 ##Dependencies